capacitor-community/sqlite/README.md

 # Capacitor SQLite Plugin
 Capacitor SQlite  Plugin is a custom Native Capacitor plugin to create SQLite databases, tables, indexes and store permanently data to it.
 It is then available only for IOS and Android platforms.
 Databases can be or not encrypted using SQLCipher module.

+  **A pre-release is now available for Electron platform with no database encryption**

 If an error occurs: